vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.rst

 Before creating the training environment you still need to load the workshop definition as a separate step.

-To specify the names of the workshops to be used for the training, list them under the ``workshops`` field of training portal specification.
+To specify the names of the workshops to be used for the training, list them under the ``workshops`` field of the training portal specification.
 Each entry needs to define a ``name`` property, matching the name of the ``Workshop`` resource which was created.

 .. code-block:: yaml
     :emphasize-lines: 8-9